loader image

 • Make Several Readings: After taking two to three readings separated by one minute, average them.

-Ideal BP Numbers
+Ideal Blood Pressure Numbers

 • Typical: Under 120/80 mmHg